O-X-L/docs/en/waf/2_fingerprinting.rst

 The more information we have about our clients, the easier it is to recognize attack schemes and validate if requests are legitimate users or bots.

 Of course - fingerprinting has also the negative aspect of losing a bit of privacy as clients can be tracked easier.
 This is especially true for client-side fingerprinting.
-Server-side fingerprinting has a not less information about
+Server-side fingerprinting has a lot less information about its clients.

 ----